Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 Then synthesize findings into an implementation plan"

-Subagents work with fresh context, without contamination from the main conversation.
+Subagents work with a fresh context, without pollution from the main conversation.
 It's like having a team of juniors researching while the senior maintains the global vision.

 To get the most out of them, use explicit phrases in your instructions: